pompidou/web-work-kit/documentation/02-tools.md

 ## Cross browser testing

 -	<a href="https://dev.modern.ie/" target="_blank">Modern.IE</a> (resources to test your site in different versions of Internet Explorer)
+-	<a href="https://www.browserstack.com" target="_blank">BrowserStack</a> (web interface to access real devices runnning the desired operating system and browser)

 ## JavaScript